 For several decades, I’ve been fascinated by the Internet and its many offshoots–distance education, new media, virtual reality–and have found ways to commingle these interests with another long-time passion: English literature and its many genres–autobiography, postmodern theory, poetry, and science fiction (the dissertation tells all).
 That my office is currently housed in a college library and my day-to-day involves the management of instructional and informational computer systems–from ERIC databases to WordPress websites–feels a bit like destiny.

 More a creature of context than habit, my hobbies have always had as much to do with where I live as they do with how I’m wired.
 I was crazy for scuba diving when I lived in Savannah, Georgia.
 However, when I moved to Northeastern Pennsylvania, I developed a taste for heights and started flying lessons in the summer of 2006.
-The desire to fly was what motivated me to transfer to a new client site a year later–to a university in Mississippi with a commercial aviation program.
+The desire to fly was what motivated me to transfer to a new client site a year later–to a university in Mississippi with a commercial aviation program and got my pilot’s license.
 During my two years in San Diego, I wandered; weekends in Mexico prompted Spanish lessons, and a need to see all of Southern California turned me into an avid hiker.

 I hiked as avidly when I moved to Nebraska in 2013, and after an exotic trek through Patagonia’s Parque Nacional Torres Del Paine, I started a hike-themed club.
 The western High Plains gave me access to a wilderness that was as uniquely beautiful as Southern Chile or Southern California.
 For a little over two years I was back and forth between the Black Hills and the Badlands until I decided to return to California.
 In 2016 I opted for the San Francisco Bay Area, which is yet another hiker’s wonderland.
 Every now and then, I have a Wordsworthian moment: “Beneath some rock, listening to notes that are / The ghostly language of the ancient earth.”